Install ROOT 6.14 and gcc-8.2.0 as a UPS product

 setup gcc v8_2_0 -z /dune/app/marslbne/ups

-#4 Updated by Kyle Knoepfel 11 months ago
+#4 Updated by Kyle Knoepfel about 1 year ago

 The SciSoft team is not responsible for installing any products anywhere.
 That is the responsibility of whoever manages the installations for the machines you are using.
 GCC 8.2 has been provided for both SLF6 and SL7 machines.
 See here for the tarballs: